awsdocs/amazon-dynamodb-developer-guide/doc_source/HowItWorks.API.md

 *Control plane* operations let you create and manage DynamoDB tables\.
 They also let you work with indexes, streams, and other objects that are dependent on tables\.
 +  `CreateTable` – Creates a new table\.
 Optionally, you can create one or more secondary indexes, and enable DynamoDB Streams for the table\.
-+ `DescribeTable`– Returns information about a table, such as its primary key schema, throughput settings, index information, and so on\.
++ `DescribeTable`– Returns information about a table, such as its primary key schema, throughput settings, and index information\.
 + `ListTables` – Returns the names of all of your tables in a list\.
-+ `UpdateTable` – Modifies the settings of a table or its indexes, creates or remove new indexes on a table, or modifies DynamoDB Streams settings for a table\.
++ `UpdateTable` – Modifies the settings of a table or its indexes, creates or removes new indexes on a table, or modifies DynamoDB Streams settings for a table\.
 + `DeleteTable` – Removes a table and all of its dependent objects from DynamoDB\.

 ## Data Plane<a name="HowItWorks.API.DataPlane"></a>